 3. OBJECTIVES AND KEY TASKS

 a.
-To attain manufacturers' and/or estimated repair/paint times.
+To attain manufacturers' servicing and repair times.

 b.
-To report all faults, defects noticed whilst working on vehicles.
+To report current and possible future vehicle faults and servicing requirements noticed whilst working on vehicles.

-d.
-To accurately report all components, materials and consumables used.
+c.
+To note and report all components, materials and consumables used.

 b.
-To safeguard the customers' vehicle and contents whilst being repaired.
+To safeguard the customers' vehicle and contents whilst being repaired/serviced etc.

-c.
-To ensure that all work carried out meets acceptable safety and quality standards.
+d.
+To ensure that all work carried out is to MoT and/or manufacturers' safety standards.

 3.3 Cost control:

 a.
 To ensure that all hours and material usage are accurately recorded.

 b.
 To take care not to cause accidental damage to vehicle and components during service or repair.